The Best Day (Thurston Moore album)

-The Best Day is the fourth solo studio album by the American alternative rock musician Thurston Moore, released on October 20, 2014 on Matador Records.
-The album cover is a photograph of Moore's mother, Eleanor Moore, circa 1940 and a photograph of Moore's parents as artwork.
+The Best Day is the tenth solo studio album by the American alternative rock musician Thurston Moore, released on October 20, 2014 on Matador Records.
+The album cover is a photograph of Moore's mother, Eleanor Moore, circa 1940 and a photograph of Moore's parents is used as artwork.

 Release

 The Best Day was announced for release in March 2014 on Sonic Youth's official news blog.
 A month prior to its announcement, Moore released "Detonation" as a standalone 7-inch single, backed with "Germs Burn" as its B-side, on the independent English label Blank Editions as part of its Solo Series.

 A formal announcement of The Best Day, including cover art, a track listing and release dates, was made on August 20 by Matador Records.
 The album was released on October 20 in Denmark, France, Sweden and the United Kingdom; October 21 in Spain and the United States; and October 24 in Germany, Ireland, the Netherlands and Switzerland.
 Officially licensed streams of the album were made available on NPR Music and The Guardian's official web sites a week prior to its international release.
-The Best Day will be issued as a double LP, single CD and as a digital download, with the first 100 U.S. LP pressings featuring an autographed poster.
+The Best Day was issued as a double LP, single CD and as a digital download, with the first 100 U.S. LP pressings featuring an autographed poster.